 For a time 1 website for mobile and 1 for desktop was a widely used solution.
 However, Google will no longer be ranking desktop and mobile websites differently.
 They want to see mobile responsive sites.
 That means, if your desktop version isn’t optimized for mobile, now’s absolutely the time.
 With the ability to affordably build a fully responsive (adapts to the viewports of desktop, tablets, and mobile ) website, this is something worth seriously considering in 2021.

-For those interested in gauging their mobile readiness and compliance here are few free services:
+For those interested in gauging their mobile readiness and compliance here are a few free services:

 Craft Some Long-Form Content

-As a rule, when it comes to marketing copy and even blog posts, people generally believe, for the benefit of the reader, keep your writing short and concise (less is more).
-If you believe this to be true, it seems counterintuitive to write long-form content in your blog and on your webpages.
+As a rule, when it comes to marketing copy and even blog posts, people generally believe, for the benefit of the reader, to keep your writing short and concise (less is more).
+If you believe this to be true, it seems counterintuitive to write long-form content in your blog and on your web pages.

 The purpose of long-form content is to provide value to the readers, and because many different readers are looking for different particulars related to the information, the more detail the wider the reader satisfaction will be overall.
 Knowing this, if you decide to write long-form pages, or blog posts, make sure those articles are organized, add space between sections for easy scanning, utilize a structure that is easy to scan, and most importantly, make sure the information is useful to your audience.